Online Graph Learning in Dynamic Environments

 \subsection{Online Graph Learning Using Dynamic Priors}

-Different from batch method waiting for all $T$ data to be ready, data arrives sequentially in online graph learning and we are required to update a new graph after each data is received.
-In dynamic environments, we assume time-varying graphs evolve with a dynamic model $\Phi$, i.e., \begin{shrinkeq}{-1ex}
+Different from batch method waiting for all $T$ data to be ready, data arrive sequentially in online setup and we are required to update a new graph after each data $\mathbf{x}_t, t = 1, ..., T$, is received.
+Furthermore, in dynamic environments, graphs are time-varying and we assume graphs evolve with a dynamic model $\Phi$, i.e., \begin{shrinkeq}{-1ex}

-\end{shrinkeq} The model $\Phi$ describes evolutionary patterns of dynamic graphs.
-For time $t$, smooth signals $\mathbf{x}_{t}$ is obtained from graph $\mathbf{w}_{t}$, \begin{shrinkeq}{-1ex}

-\end{shrinkeq} where $\Psi$ is a model that generates smooth signals.
-Here, some classic models of $\Psi$ can be found in \cite{kalofolias2016learn}.
-At each time $t$, given smooth signals $\mathbf{x}_1$,...,$\mathbf{x}_t$, and prior dynamic model $\Phi$, we are required to update a new graph immediately.
+\end{shrinkeq} where $\mathbf{w}_{t}$ represents the graph at moment $t$.
+The model $\Phi$ describes evolutionary patterns of dynamic graphs and may provide additional information to help track time-varying graphs.
+To conclude, the problem we focus on can be formally stated as follows.
+At each time $t$, given smooth signal $\mathbf{x}_t$ and historical data $\mathbf{x}_1,...,\mathbf{x}_{t-1}$, we are required to update a new graph $\mathbf{w}_{t+1}$ immediately by leveraging information from $\Phi$.